 Windows: 3389

-Some cloud providers reset the hosts file on reboot, so you can make hosts immutable
+Some cloud providers reset the hosts file on reboot; you can make it immutable

-Find the key pair under ~/.ssh/, download it, and delete the files on the server
+Find the key pair under ~/.ssh/, download and delete the files from the server.

-Next, put the public key content into authorized_keys
+Next, paste the public key content into authorized_keys

 Configure sshd_config